recreation ballpark Expansion

 minor-league ballpark

-Groundskeeping Barn, in fair play as part of the outfield fence
+• Groundskeeping Barn, thoughtfully incorporated into the outfield fence

 Client: City of Visalia